 We did miss our original deadline, but I was proud to see our development from a dishevelled team of interns into a solid team unfazed by adversities.
 I learned a lot about marketing and budgeting.
 I learned about effective team communication.
 Most importantly, I’ve developed some sort of a leadership style to lead by examples and positive reinforcements, which boosted my confidence to pursue my entrepreneurial dream.

+Hi Axell!

+This is a great story for an essay on leadership.
+There is chronology – a beginning, middle, and an end – but I want to see you elaborate on each of these parts.
+When you open the essay, start the story immediately.
+Put your reader in the middle of the action.
+Save your words to elaborate more on how you later figured out that positive reinforcement actually worked as a better motivator.
+How did you think of making bets as an incentive?
+How did the team respond to that?
+At the end, what did you learn about yourself as a leader?

+Good luck on your revisions!

+Chiara & Caroline

+ALL-in Essay Editors